arplaboratory/ros2bag_fixer/README.md

    python3 convert_sql_to_csv.py --input path/to/file.sql --output path/to/output_base.csv
    ```

-3. Edit the jupyter Notebook to point the topic id and file name
+3. Edit the jupyter Notebook to point the topic id and file name (Someone can consider converting .ipnyb to python script and just save images)!

 ## How To Recover a corrupted .mcap file
 This tool comes from foxglove stuido so use that for plotting https://github.com/foxglove/mcap/releases/tag/releases%2Fmcap-cli%2Fv0.0.46